 PCS is comprised of families committed to providing their children with an environment where the children's minds are nourished and challenged while their hearts and souls are protected.
 PCS families are serious about their faith, families, and education.

 PCS is unique in the way it functions.
-Parents are involved in the operation of the school and commit to investing their time in support of its day-to-day workings.
+Parents are involved in the operation of the school and committed to investing their time in support of its day-to-day workings.
 One parent from each family is expected to work as a staff member at the school one day a week.
 Additionally, all parents are assigned to committees on which to serve in support of the school.

 The “others first” attitude of service at PCS extends from parents to students, from teachers to administration.
 God places certain families at PCS and provides them the resources necessary to meet the school’s required commitments.
 Families encourage one another by serving with a joyful attitude with adults serving as role models to the students.
 All strive to serve in a way that honors God.

-PCS students are expected to be respectful of authority and their peers, to be others oriented when making choices, and to strive to work to the best of their abilities to glorify God.
+PCS students are expected to be respectful of authority and their peers, to be others-oriented when making choices, and to strive to work to the best of their abilities to glorify God.

 All PCS parents are professing believers in Christ, active in their local churches, and striving to model a Christian lifestyle while actively teaching their children about Christ.
 This creates a covenantal school where faith is passed down from one generation to the next.
 The Christian worldview employed in every subject taught at PCS supports the faith and expectations of member families.

-To excel academically, students exercise discipline, self-control and respect for authority.
+To excel academically, students exercise discipline, self-control, and respect for authority.
 These attributes are employed in the home long before students become school age and are reinforced when they enroll at PCS.
 With this harmonious standard at home and at school, PCS expects minimal disciplinary problems at school.

-PCS has spent many years and great effort insuring that the curriculum used achieves the purposes and goals of the school while being appropriately challenging for students’ maturity level as they go through different developmental stages.
+PCS has spent many years and great effort ensuring that the curriculum used achieves the purposes and goals of the school while being appropriately challenging for students’ maturity level as they go through different developmental stages.
 The current curriculum is based on years of experience and best enables students to grasp the concepts and skills needed to be successful Christian thinkers and leaders.
 The curriculum is the same for all students.